jachamberlain86/jachamberlain86/README.md

 ### I'm currently...

-- Deploying, balancing, and expanding Quaranteeny, (a quaratine themed idle game built in TypeScript with React, Redux Toolkit, Express, PostgreSQL and TypeORM). 🕹
+- Balancing and expanding [Quaranteeny](https://www.quaranteeny.life/), (a quaratine themed idle game built in TypeScript with React, Redux Toolkit, Express, PostgreSQL and TypeORM). 🕹
 - Learning about building better main loops, using requestAnimationFrame, and levelling up my Sass and Redux skills. 🧑‍💻
 - Looking for open source projects to contribute to. 👀
 - Planning my next project, ESC, an online escape room builder and hosting platform. 🔒